 Pasta alla Norma's home in Sicily is Catania.
 It was born as a homage to the finest work of the composer Vincenzo Bellini called Norma.
 The five fundamental ingredients are basil, ricotta salata stagionata (aged ricotta salata cheese), tomato sauce (See my recipe for simple tomato sauce.), fried aubergines and pasta (Maccheroni specifically but nowadays, penne, spaghetti and some other types of pasta are used.)
 In my case, I used elicopenna of Gragnano, a type of pasta very similar to penne.

 - 350 - 400 grams elicopenna (or penne rigate, spaghetti, maccheroni, etc.)

 - 2 medium aubergines (eggplants), cubed (or round)

 - a lot of peanut oil (Safflower oil, sunflower oil & canola oil have high smoke points too that are perfect for fying.)

-- Mix cooked pasta, a lot of basil leaves, tomato sauce, fried aubergines & as much ricotta salata stagionata you want.
+- Mix the cooked pasta, a lot of basil leaves, tomato sauce, fried aubergines & as much ricotta salata stagionata you want.